The Triangle Greenway Guide

 A Natural Connection

 One of the greatest highlights of living in the Triangle is our incredible greenway system.
-With over 100 miles of trails in Raleigh alone and a regional network spanning 300+ miles, these paths offer more than just a place to walk or bike—they connect our neighborhoods, employment centers, and beautiful natural spaces.
+With over 117 miles of trails in Raleigh alone and a regional network spanning 300+ miles, these paths offer a seamless link between quiet neighborhoods and the natural beauty of the Carolina landscape.

 Neuse River Greenway